Norikokonut/dactyloPython/README.md

 The text will change of color (it'll be green when it's done and the letter you have to type will be in yellow).

 ## Setup 🖥️

-Just have to launch `main.py`.
+### Linux 🐧
+Open a terminal on the folder.
+Use the command `./main.py`
+Choose the language and the type mod by using your keyboard (f/e and t/w).

+### Windows 🪟

+Open a command line on the folder.
+Use the command `python3 main.py`
-Choose the language and the type mod by using your keyboard.
+Choose the language and the type mod by using your keyboard (f/e and t/w).

 ## ⚠️ Warning ⚠️